aochihi/AFM2000/README.md

 # 3D-BIEM - version AFM2000
 3D boundary integral equation method (BIEM) for earthquake dynamic rupture simulation by Aochi et al. (Pageoph, 2000).
-A planar fault in a 3D infinite, homogeneous medium is assumed.
+A planar fault or non-planar faults are assumed in a 3D infinite, homogeneous medium.
 The code is parallelized using MPI.
+Typical two examples are demonstrated here.

 # Example 1 (illapel-mpi-distrib.f90) = planar fault